-The services at the recycling center are provided through a contract with The Arc Carroll County.
+The services at the recycling center are provided through a contract with the Arc of Carroll County and Community Volunteer Services Programs.
 Scrap metal, batteries and electronics are collected at Northern Landfill and disposal is managed by contractors.
 Yard trim is mulched and made available to County residents at no charge.